GUSTAVPEREIRA/FinancialReport/README.md

 The answer is simple and angry about all platforms that I stay using "I'm not talking about any platform, of course".
-But propose is simple, it's search (Extended National Consumer Price Index, National Treasure and Real Estate Investments, Special System for Settlement and Custody) without I need to looking for hundreds of clicks passing about 7 or more endpoints like bank some banks that'd colors red, yellow, and orange.
+But propose is simple, it's search (Extended National Consumer Price Index, National Treasure and Real Estate Investments, Special System for Settlement and Custody) without I need to looking for hundreds of clicks passing about 7 or more endpoints like some banks that'd colors red, yellow, and orange.

 ### But it's enough crying and let's explain my project initial structure